wpexpertsio/Woo-Add-To-Quote/readme.txt

 2. Screenshot of Woo Add To Quote admin quote view page.
 3. Screenshot of Woo Add To Quote admin setting page.
 4. Screenshot of Woo Quotes on My Account page.
+5. Screenshot of Woo Quotes Sending To Given Email.
+6. Screenshot of Woo Quotes on Admin Complete Created Quotes.

 == Changelog ==
+= 1.2 =
+* Checked code compatibility with latest WordPress version 2.9.3 and Woocommerce version 3.3.1

 = 1.1 =
 * Added functionality to move products from cart to quote